AmineNeifer/AmineNeifer/README.md

 ---

 I am Amine Neifer, welcome to my humble Github Profile!

-I am a Holberton School graduate
+- ✅ Holberton School graduate

-Currently a Business Computing student @ Higher School of Digital Economy Majoring in Business Intelligence I like mathematics, problem solving and developing fast efficient microservices.
+- 👨‍🎓 Graduating soon from Higher School of Digital Economy Majoring in Business Intelligence

+- 🤔 Like mathematics, problem solving and obsessed about clean code and developing fast efficient microservices.

+- 🌱 Currently learning Golang.

+- ✨ Aim to become an expert in Golang with its concurrency and its different Libraries & Frameworks.
+(Currently checking gocql & Gin)

+- 😄 My friends call me: Neifer, Neiferanti, Neifertiti...

-In my free time, I like to play guitar, explore new musicand read articles about Technologies. <br />
+- ⚽ In my free time, I like to play guitar, explore new music and read articles/books about Technologies.

+- 📫 You can reach me throught this email address: amineneife2000@gmail.com

 <div align="center">